nurbxfit/mediapipe_video_bg_removal/README.md

 ### Output
 ![output image](/screenshots/output.png)

-The output is not perfect but you can adjust it yousefl, just look into the `src/utils/workflow.py` and adjust it there
+The output is not perfect because it depends on the mediapipe segmentation model. but you can tune the result using opencv by looking into the file `src/utils/workflow.py`.